lukeify/igcli-tools/README.md

 Follow the instructions below to install this script.
 Once installed, you can run any of the tools with the following command.

 ```
-python3 igcli-tools.py <toolname> <tooloptions>
+python3 igcli.py <toolname> <tooloptions>
 ```

-At present, there are only three functioning tools in the toolkit:
+At present, there are only four functioning tools in the toolkit:

 * `like-analysis`.
 For a given user, calculate the number of likes they have received.
 Returns the number of likes.
+* `hashtag-analysis`.
+Calculates the number of hashtags the user has used in their captions for their posts; along with a mean, median, mode, and most used hashtags.
 * `caption-hashtag-count-preview`.
 For a given caption, return the number of hashtags present within it, and determine if it will successfully post.
 * `user-scoreboard`.
 For a given newline-separated file of usernames, return the users ordered by most posts.